Analysis | Why Trump’s Been Threatening Your Teen’s Favorite App

 TikTok was one of 59 Chinese-owned apps that were banned in June after India’s Ministry of Information said the services posed a threat to national security and India’s sovereignty.
 The move came days after a border dispute between India and China that left 20 Indian soldiers dead.

-Trump said this month he would ban TikTok in the U.S., citing national security.
-Some U.S. officials are concerned that the app is collecting huge amounts of data about American citizens and that China’s government could force ByteDance Ltd., as a Chinese company, to turn over the information.
+Before issuing his order, Trump had cited national security in threatening to ban TikTok from the U.S. Some administration officials are concerned that the app is collecting huge amounts of data about American citizens and that China’s government could force ByteDance Ltd., as a Chinese company, to turn over the information.
 Earlier this year, the Pentagon ordered service members to delete the app from their phones, a move that was followed by some corporations including Wells Fargo.
 U.S. officials haven’t provided any proof that TikTok is sharing information with Beijing.
 The company has repeatedly denied this.

 5. Is that true?